fedora-infra/JSAutoLogin/README.md

     message will be ignored by the browser.
 For testing purposes, this security function can be disabled by setting to '*'.
     WARNING: DO SET THIS IN PRODUCTION!
+    Exception: if you don't set any data in the `data` parameter, there is no information to be leaked, so this can safely be set to '*'.
     Example: 'http://myapp.example.com:8080'.
   `success`: (REQUIRED) A boolean whether or not login was successful.
   `data`: (OPTIONAL) Any data you want to send to the user-visible page.